webiny/webiny-js/packages/webiny-entity/README.md

 ```

 Shown examples are demonstrating basic usage of the Entity component.
 If you would like to learn more, feel free to continue with the next section, in which we will talk more about all of the available attributes and its options.

+# Entity pool
+Entity pool is simply a local entity cache, which holds entities in memory until the process ends.

+Once an entity has been created or loaded from database, it will immediately be added to it.
+Then in later stages, when trying to load entities using findById, findByIds or find method, entities will be returned from entity pool if possible, thus preventing additional database queries.

+## Custom Entity Pool
+By default, entities will be held in memory until the process has finished.
+If this is not appropriate, custom entity pool can be implemented.
+One example is implementing a per-request entity pool, in which entities would be held in it while the request is active.
+Once finished, pool would be emptied.

+You can assign a custom entity pool using `pool` static class property.